nasa/cumulus-api/content/elasticsearch.md

 ## Reindex

 The reindex command creates a new index and reindexes the source index to the new, destination index.
+This uses the [Elasticsearch reindex functionality](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docs-reindex.html), but includes setting up the new index.

 Note that there will now be two copies of your index.
-Your Cumulus instance will still point to the old copy until you perform the complete-reindex function described below.
+Your Cumulus instance will still point to the old copy until you perform the `change-reindex` function described below.

 An alias should not be specified unless you have a specific alias configured.
 If a source index is not specified, it will default to the index from the alias.
 If you want to name the destination index something particular, you can specify a name, otherwise the destination index name will default to 'cumulus-year-month-day' with today's date.
 If you specify a destination index name, it must be an index that does not already exist in your cluster.